Soft Sourdough Rolls with Butter & Egg (and Video)

-Soft Sourdough dinner rolls kissed with butter and as fluffy as clouds.
+Soft Sourdough rolls kissed with butter and as fluffy as clouds.
 This dough has butter and milk in it that add extra softness and flavor so delicious they practically vanish when served.

-soft sourdough rolls
+buttered soft sourdough dinner rolls in glass baking dish

-Soft Sourdough rolls are so good that they disappear as fast as they get to the dinner table!
-They go perfect with a bowl of creamy potato sausage soup, and they round out a rump roast beef dinner like no other!
-It’s so funny, but my teenage boys actually feel loved when I make a batch of these rolls for dinner!
+Soft Sourdough dinner rolls are so good that they disappear as fast as they get to the dinner table!
+They go perfect with a bowl of creamy potato sausage soup, and they round out a rump roast beef dinner like no other… It’s so funny, but my teenage boys actually feel loved when I make a batch of these rolls for dinner!

-Sourdough Rolls
+Sourdough Dinner Rolls

 Some sourdough rolls are crusty on the outside… And those are delicious too… But this recipe makes a different kind of sourdough roll… They’re irresistibly soft sourdough rolls your family will adore… These golden brown sourdough rolls burst with sourdough flavor and a melt-in-your-mouth texture.